ORDERING & PURCHASING

 Our Sleeper Earplugs will reduce a significant amount of snoring sounds, or other bothersome noises that keep you awake; however, they do not block all sound completely.
 There currently isn’t any hearing protection on the market that has the ability to block out all sound completely.
 We still hear through bone conduction via the mastoid bone, and some sound waves are still able to penetrate through hearing protectors, although reduced.
 You may find that custom earplugs block more sound than generic fitting earplugs, not because the NRR (Noise Reduction Rating) is higher, but because of a proper fit and seal.
 Since there are typically only three sizes of generic fitting earplugs to choose from, many people will not receive efficient sound reduction due to a poor fit.
 Custom hearing protectors fit your ears correctly, and will extend deeper into the ear canal than a generic plug can; resulting in a more efficient sound reduction.
 Most people find that custom earplugs are much more comfortable for sleeping than generic earplugs, and they reduce frustrating noises enough to be able to fall asleep and/or stay asleep.

-For light sleepers, or those of you who suffer from tinnitus (ringing in the ear), we highly recommend combing the use of custom earplugs with a sound machine or sound app from your phone that produces white noise.
+For light sleepers, or those of you who suffer from tinnitus (ringing in the ear), we highly recommend combining the use of custom earplugs with a sound machine or sound app from your phone that produces white noise.
 White noise helps to reduce the awareness of other annoying sounds that you don’t want to hear while trying to sleep.
 There are free white noise apps available on most mobile phones, or you can purchase plug-in or battery powered devices from most major department stores.
 Coming from a person who has worn custom sleeper earplugs for a decade, along with using a white noise machine, the combination of the two provides a remarkable atmosphere for peaceful sleep.
 You will still hear your alarm and/or baby monitor if you simply turn the volume up on those devices.

 Can I use the Swim Earplugs for diving?